-- Engages older people creatively through meaningful activity

-- Trains and supporting carers to enrich the lives of older people

-- Reduces older people's social isolation by connecting them to their local communities

-- · Speaks up for the rights of older people to those with the power to improve their lives.
+- Engages older people creatively through meaningful activity - Trains and supports carers to enrich the lives of older people - Reduces older people's social isolation by connecting them to their local communities - · Speaks up for the rights of older people to those with the power to improve their lives.

 Our values

 User-led: We strive to ensure our work meets the needs and aspirations of the older people we serve.
 We consult regularly with older people and develop and deliver projects and activity in line with their wishes and views.

 Dedicated: We deliver, we train, we connect, we influence.
-We are a group of people who never give up and are fully committed to improving the quality of life of older people.
+We never give up and are fully committed to improving the quality of life of older people.

-Adventurous: We are a charity who likes to try and test new approaches, new partnerships, new ways of working and aren't afraid of making mistakes and taking risks.
+Adventurous: We like to test new approaches, new partnerships, new ways of working and aren't afraid of making mistakes and taking risks.

-Community focused

-We fully understand the value of belonging and work hard to connect older people to their communities - wherever that may be.
+Community focused: We fully understand the value of belonging and work hard to connect older people to their communities - wherever that may be.
 We value our own community and strive to create an inclusive and supportive environment amongst our staff, volunteers, and colleagues.

 Adaptable: We constantly review, evaluate and adapt our work to ensure it is meeting the needs of those we serve.
 We are quick to change and find new ways of working when needed.

 Compassionate: We love what we do, and who we work with.
 We are passionate about improving the quality of life of older people in whatever way we can.

 Collaborative: We believe in working with others.
 We make more of an impact when we work together.

 Contents

-Why be Connected?
-4

-Setup and Comfort 5-7

-Using your device: How to turn on and off 8-11

-How to Connect to the Internet 12-15

-How to Navigate the Internet: tabs, cookies & bookmarks 16-20

-How to download and use apps 21-23

-Security: How to keep safe online 24-27

-Passwords 28-29

-How to sign up for almost any service 30-31

-How to use E-mail 32-35

-Updating your device 36-37

-Helpful Resources & Glossary 38-46

 Why be Connected?

 Supported by the North Somerset Community Partnership (NSCP), this guide is to help you use technology in your everyday life.

 This is one of two guides that will support you in: